 Meet our ombuds in person, in Zoom, or on the phone!

-As an impartial party, our staff facilitate mediation to provide opportunities to graduate students, staff, faculty, and campus leaders to engage in alternative dispute resolution.
+As an impartial party, our staff may agree to facilitate conversations (mediate) in order to provide opportunities to graduate students, staff, faculty, and campus leaders to engage in alternative dispute resolution.

 Goal of Mediation